Virtio-GPU Venus

 The Venus renderer requires

 from the host driver.
-However, it violates the spec in some places currently and also relies on implementation-defined behaviors in others.
+However, it violates the spec and relies on implementation-defined behaviors to support vkMapMemory (see below).
 It is not expected to work on all drivers meeting the requirements.
-It has only been tested with
+It has only been tested with:

 • ANV 21.1 or later